tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/常见问题_intl.md

 ﻿### What is TICSR?

 TICSR is a smart customer service product that can be used to create automatic customer service robots online.
 TICSR also provides human customer service representatives various tools to answer questions with robot assistance.
-TICSR automatically answers customer inquires on various channels including WeChat Official Accounts and Mini Programs, webpages and apps, which helps companies cut labor costs.
+TICSR automatically answers customer inquiries on various channels including WeChat Official Accounts and Mini Programs, webpages and apps, which helps companies cut labor costs.

 ### Which channels are supported by TICSR for access?